Health care is changing quickly.

 Health benefits are far too expensive and important to select based on partial insights or guesswork.
 Thankfully, the days of using proxy indicators to measure success are over.
 The growing convergence of digital and traditional data allows organizations to evaluate programs in the context of real value to support their most valuable resource — their employees.

-Dr. Rani Aravamudhan leads HDMS Clinical Advisory services.
-She is a general medicine physician who cares for individuals yet connects experiences to population health perspectives using her deep data expertise.
+Dr. Rani is a general medicine physician who cares for individuals yet connects experiences to population health perspectives using deep data expertise.
 Rani is known for her work in data-driven transformation, workflow design and development, value-based care, risk management and clinical quality and performance reporting.
-Her work and team guides clients to understand what is possible with data, find answers and insights within projects and analyses, and gather context and scale across the HDMS client base.
+Her work and team guides clients to understand what is possible with data, find answers and insights within projects and analyses, and build context and scale across HDMS clients.

-While many employers are willing to invest in wellness programs, they aren’t always clear on the goals for these benefits.
+Many employers are willing to invest in wellness programs, but success metrics aren’t always clear.

 Wellness programs have become a staple of employer benefits offerings.
 According to one KFF trends report, nearly 9 in 10 employers with a workforce of 200 or more offered some sort of workplace wellness initiative in 2019.